 Located in the picturesque town of Pucon and only 400 meters away from Playa Grande, Hotel Geronimo offers a great accommodation option to explore Pucon.
-The en-suite rooms have amenities including free WiFi, room services and a view of the city or the mountains.
-There is an on-site The hotel has a charming and welcoming atmosphere and continuing to shift towards sustainable stay by supporting local community projects and sourcing food in the accommodation from local vendors.
+The en-suite rooms have amenities including free WiFi, room service and picturesque views of the city or the surrounding mountains.
+The hotel has a charming and welcoming atmosphere and is continuing to shift towards sustainable stay by supporting local community projects and sourcing food in the accommodation from local vendors.

 Hotel Puelche, Puerto Varas

 Discover supreme comfort and exclusivity at Hotel Puelche, a boutique and colonial style hotel - perfect for unwinding and connecting with nature.
 Guest rooms are spacious and traditional in style, some with partial views over Lake Llanquihue and the city of Puerto Varas.
-Well known around town for its burger bar with an international appeal, together with a menu containing other culinary delights, besides a range of beers, wines and spirits.
+Well known for its burger bar featuring many culinary delights in addition to a range of beers, wines and spirits.
 Located in Puerto Varas' city centre, Llanquihue Lake is within walking distance.
 This property is 5 minutes walk from the beach and 30 km from the El Tepual Airport in Puerto Montt.

 Hotel Almasur, Punta Arenas